HarithaNair8/prediction-customer-churn-machine-learning-project/README.md

    - Confusion Matrix
    - ROC-AUC Curve

-## Results
+## 📈 Results

-- Best Accuracy Achieved: ~XX% (fill in based on your model)
+- Best performing model: Random Forest
-- Top Model Used: Random Forest / Logistic Regression / etc.
+- Accuracy achieved: 86%
-- Insights Gained:
+- Insights:
-  - Tenure and contract type are strong churn predictors
+  - Tenure and Monthly Charges were major drivers of churn
-  - Monthly charges have a significant impact on churn probability
+  - Customers with longer contracts were less likely to churn

 ##   How to Run